Is Oil Demand Stronger than Estimated?

 How Accurate Will Predictions Be?

-The all-time-high for a barrel of oil was 147.02 on July 11, 2008.
-Although the expectations, even on the high side, are well below that ($80 range), consider that Brent crude prices are already up 66% in less than a year.
-The dynamics driving the price are still in place.
-The U.S. is ahead of many other large oil consuming nations, as they lift restrictions and international travel resumes demand could potentially exceed even the more extreme predicitions.
-Over the past year, Brent Crude oil prices have climbed 85 percent to its current price per barrel.
-Now, as the reopening, the pent-up demand, and the empowered vaccinated and COVID-19 survivors all come together during the summer travel season like a perfect storm, even the more accurate forecasters are faced with variables they have never had to model before.
-They could be spot on, but if there is deviation, they may be too conservative with their expectations.
+The all-time-high for a barrel of oil was $147.02 reached on July 11, 2008.
+Although the expectations, even on the high side, are well below that ($80 range). when you consider that Brent crude prices are already up 66% in less than a year and the dynamics driving the price are still in place, the potential for even greater increases is real.
+The U.S. is ahead of many other large oil-consuming nations, as they lift restrictions and international travel resumes demand could potentially exceed even the more extreme predictions.
+Over the past year, Brent Crude oil prices have climbed 85 percent to their current price per barrel.
+Now, as the reopening, the pent-up demand, and the empowered vaccinated and COVID-19 survivors all come together during the summer travel season its could be like a perfect storm, even the more accurate forecasters are faced with variables they have never had to model before.
+They may be spot on, but if there is deviation, they may be far too conservative with their expectations.

 In their report on oil, Goldman Sachs wrote, “Investors should be aware of the fact that the world market at the moment is underestimating oil demand as a chance to open up economies for enterprise.”
 If there is the expected increased travel across the globe and economic activity continues its upward spike, it’s conceivable that estimates like this may fall short of what occurs through Summer 2021.

 Even the slightest rise in oil prices can impact small companies that either compete with oil with alternative fuels or extract oil at a cost to the company that doesn’t change much with the price of oil.